Immigration Frequently Asked Questions

 Post-Graduation Work Permit (PGWP)

-As of November 1, 2024, PGWP applicants will be required to submit a language proficiency exam with their application to IRCC.
-Which language exams are accepted by IRCC?
+As of November 1, 2024, PGWP applicants are required to submit a language proficiency exam with their application to IRCC.
+Which language exams are accepted?

 The following test types are accepted by IRCC: